dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

       container = params.container
     }

 - A Nextflow workflow can contain a "profiles" scope.
 Here, you can create different sets of configuration attributes.
-The workflow can then be run with whichever profiles is specified as a command line argument.
-If a docker image is referenced within a profile, Dockstore will not recognize it.
+The workflow can then be run with whichever profiles are specified as a command line argument.
+If a Docker image is referenced within a profile, Dockstore will not recognize it.

 ::